Peter-E-Lenz/mgrslib/README.md

 | Type | Returns |
 | ---- | ------- |
 | Function | Unsorted list of Grid objects |

-Returns a list containing all the Grid objects with thier lat/lon representation in circular area with a radius of *radius* meters centered on the lat/lon representation of the current grid.
+Returns a list containing all the Grid objects with their lat/lon representation in circular area with a radius of *radius* meters centered on the lat/lon representation of the current grid.

 ## Bearing and Heading